Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 - Transportation industry employees

-Free Minnesota Overtime Lawsuit Consultations
+Minnesota Overtime Lawsuit Consultations

 If you live in Minnesota and would like to learn whether your right to overtime pay has not been honored, it’s a good idea to consult with an employer well-versed in Minnesota state overtime laws.
 A two-year statute of limitations for Minnesota overtime lawsuits means that you may be able to collect back pay for overtime wages due to you for up to two years before the date on which you file your claim.
-If you would like more information on the rights afforded to you under Minnesota state overtime laws, we invite you to contact an employment lawyer from Phillips Dayes Law Firm for a free review of your situation.
+If you would like more information on the rights afforded to you under Minnesota state overtime laws, we invite you to contact an employment lawyer from Phillips Dayes Law Firm for a case review of your situation.